Section 50 Street Works Licences

 If the applicant is the contractor or third party, the ‘Letter of Instruction’ is required from the owner, confirming they are the owner and they consent for the contractor to apply for the licence on their behalf.

-The fees will be requested once the application has been received.
+The fees will be requested once the application and all required documents have been received.
 Payments will be requested by BACs.

-A road opening fee of £150 will be applicable once the Licence has been granted this fee will be included in the application fee.
+A road opening fee of £ will be applicable once the Licence has been granted, this fee will be included in the application fee.
 (See more information about applying for the Section 50 Road Opening Notice below.)

-- Confirmation sent to applicant confirming receipt of pack, if further information needed this will be requested, normally via email to save time
+- Confirmation sent to applicant confirming receipt of pack, if further information needed this will be requested via email.

-- Licence sealed and a copy will be emailed to applicant for their records
+- Licence sealed and a copy will be posted to applicant for their records.

 How long does it take?

-A minimum period of 6 weeks should be given to allow for a Section 50 Street Works Licence statutory process to be undertaken.
+A period of up to 12 weeks should be given to allow for a Section 50 Street Works Licence statutory process to be undertaken by Essex Legal Services.

 Section 50 Road Opening Notice